Aurelian-C/React-Summary_App/src/markdowns/05_Managing_state/Extracting_state_logic_into_a_Reducer.md

 ==It is a regular JavaScript object.
 You decide what to put in it, but generally it should contain the minimal information about *what happened*== (you will add the `dispatch` function itself in a later step).

 > **Note**: An action object can have any shape.
-By convention, it is common to give it a string `type` that describes what happened, and pass any additional information in other fields.
+By convention, it is common to give it a property with a `type` key that describes what happened, and pass any additional information in other fields.
 The `type` is specific to a component, so in this example either `'added'` or `'added_task'` would be fine.
 Choose a name that says what happened!
 >
 > ```react
 > dispatch({